-While car insurance rates vary greatly based on factors such as your age, marital status, credit score, the car you drive, your driving history and where you live, the company you choose also has a big impact.
+While car insurance rates vary greatly based on factors such as your age, marital status, credit score, the car you drive, your driving history, and where you live, the company you choose also has a big impact.
 In the graph below, you can see the average cost of Erie car insurance for a single adult compared to the national average cost of car insurance.

-The average Erie car insurance rates for single adult profile are lower than the national average cost of car insurance.
+The average Erie car insurance rates for a single adult profile are lower than the national average cost of car insurance.
 Please note that these are average car insurance rates based on specific profiles and your rate could be higher or lower based on your unique characteristics that affect car insurance rates.

 How much does Erie homeowners insurance cost?